ben-weiss0/cs4100-final-project/README.md

 Unfortunately, this makes it hard to provide robust instructions, however, we can tell you what versions one of our laptops had to aid troubleshooting as best possible.

-Here are the results of running 'pip freeze' on Ben's laptop:
+Here are the results of running 'pip freeze' on Ben's laptop (which was running a Conda environment with Python 3.9.20):

 box2d-py==2.3.8
 cloudpickle==1.6.0